longagofaraway/WSAmateur/README.md

 ### Linux

-You can take some hints from .github/workflows/ci-linux-build.yml
+You can take some hints from `.github/workflows/ci-linux-build.yml`.
+Additionally `QtQuick.Dialogs` should be installed with `qml-module-qtquick-dialogs` package.